ibrahimbensalah/Xania/Xania.CosmosDb/README.md

 1. **Connect to Azure**

-Go to Program.Main and add the following code snippet which will establish a connection to azure cosmos db make sure to find the endpointurl and api security token to be able to connect to the graph database using csharp
+Go to Program.Main and add the following code snippet which will establish a connection to azure cosmos db

 ```CSharp
     static void Main(string[] args)